List of Homeland characters: Saul Berenson

 Played by Mandy Patinkin, Saul Berenson is a veteran intelligence officer at the CIA, initially introduced as the agency's Middle East Division Chief.
 Saul recruited a young Carrie Mathison into the CIA, and is a close friend and mentor to her.
 His measured approach to his job often clashes with Carrie's drastic, impulsive methods.
 Saul is doggedly committed to his job, often at the expense of his personal life: he has a wife, Mira, who resents his absence at home (which ultimately results in their divorce), and a sister, Dorit, who lives in the West Bank and has not seen him in years.

 Carrie told Saul about the intel Hasan Ibrahim supplied regarding a turned American POW and requested permission to place surveillance on Sgt.
 Nick Brody, a POW who was recently rescued after long captivity.
 Saul denied the request, suggesting that her idea that Abu Nazir tipped off the military to the location where Brody was found was fanciful, and would need real evidence to justify action against Brody.
 He did however place her in Brody's debriefing on the condition that she behave herself (which she didn't).
 Saul defends her against her boss, David Estes, who complained about her behavior in the debriefing, however he was warned not to let things get personal with Carrie.
-Saul discovered Carrie's illegal surveillance of Brody and became angry with her when she later to seduce Brody.
+Saul discovered Carrie's illegal surveillance of Brody and became angry with her when she later tried to seduce Brody.
 Saul does feel that Carrie justified herself when she found a rhythmic pattern in the way Brody tapped his fingers during televised appearances.

 Saul is instrumental in getting cooperation from captured terrorist Aileen Morgan, which leads to information that implicates Tom Walker.
 When she also wonders aloud why Brody betrayed her by turning her in, leading Saul to realize that Carrie really loves Brody.
 Saul later runs afoul of CIA Director Estes when he discovers that Estes and then-CIA director William Walden ordered a drone strike that hit a school in Iraq and have been taking measures to cover up the incident.
 After an operation with Carrie in Beirut, Saul finds a copy of the confession tape that Brody recorded.
 This leads to Saul, Carrie, and Estes forming a task force attempting to use Brody as a re-doubled agent against al-Qaeda.
 Saul discovers that Estes' plan is to have Brody killed once the operation is finished and tries to put a stop to it which leads to further friction with Estes, almost losing his job.
 However, Peter Quinn, the black ops operative hired by Estes to kill Brody, decides not to go through with the plan once Abu Nazir is killed.
 When Estes is killed at the bombing of the memorial service for William Walden at Langley on December 12, Saul becomes the acting director of the CIA.